pierre-rouleau/seed7-mode/README.rst

   - The utils directory is the one you created above.

-- **5: Download the s7xref.sd7 file and copy it in the utils directory**
+- **5: Download the s7xref.sd7 file and copy it in the utils/tools directory**

   - The utils directory is the one you created above.
+  - If the utils/tools sub-directory does not exists, create it.
   - The ``s7xref.sd7`` is a short Seed7 program that analyses a Seed7 source
     code file and creates a cross reference list of all identifiers defined in that file.
 This program is used by the cross reference support of